cphouser/deduplicator/README.md

   -a, --all             consider all paths with the lowest sort value to be
                         a primary location
 ```
+the file *deduplicate.ini* is checked for in the same directory as *:wdeduplicate.py*
+## Some Examples
 ```
 python3 deduplicate.py build <path>
 ```